abinopoulose/grubdeck-index/README.md

 ```

 ### Step 3: Edit the Index File
-Open the themes/index.json file and add a new JSON object for your theme to the end of the existing list, making sure to include a comma , after the previous theme's closing curly brace (}).
+Open the index.json file and add a new JSON object for your theme to the end of the existing list.

 ### Theme Entry Structure
 Your entry must strictly adhere to the following format.
 Pay close attention to the required data types for each field.